Skip to main content

 Entrants must provide the following:

-• Case studies of up to 3 projects, including visuals (photos, floorplans, or feedback reports).
+• Case study details of the project, including visuals (photos, floorplans, or feedback reports).

 • At least one testimonial from a student, teacher, or senior stakeholder describing the impact of the project.